raph426/UserRegoAPI/README.md

 ## WARNING
 - passwords are currently stored in plaintext locally, use at your own risk
-- key used to sign tokens is not secure
+- secret key used to sign tokens is not secure and hard-coded

 ## project structure
 ```graphsql